danielsaidi/RichTextKit/Sources/RichTextKit/RichTextKit.docc/Getting-Started.md

 }
 ```

-This view just wraps a ``RichTextEditor`` and disables editing.
-You can still select text.

 RichTextKit comes with a bunch of UI components, keyboard shortcuts & menu commands that make it easy to build a rich text editor.

 ## Getting started with UIKit & AppKit

-RichTextKit is a SwiftUI focused SDK, but it builds upon the extended rich text support that it brings to both UIKit and AppKit, which you can use as standalone features as well.
+RichTextKit is a SwiftUI-focused SDK, but builds upon the extended rich text support it brings to both UIKit and AppKit (which you can use as standalone features as well).

-RichTextKit defines a platform-specific RichTextView component, that inherits `UITextView` in UIKit and `NSTextView` in AppKit:
+RichTextKit defines a platform-specific ``RichTextView`` component that inherits `UITextView` in UIKit and `NSTextView` in AppKit:

 ```swift
 RichTextView(data: myData, format: .archivedData)  // Using data RichTextView(string: myString, format: .plainText) // Using a string
 ```

-These platform-specific views implement the ``RichTextViewComponent`` protocol to provide a lot more functionality than the native text views and bridge the platform-specific APIs to make the views behave more alike across platforms.
+Both views implement the ``RichTextViewComponent`` protocol to get a lot more functionality and bridge the platform-specific APIs.

-Although there are more UIKit and AppKit-specific functionality and tools in the library, the rest of this documentation will describe how it's used together with SwiftUI.

 ## Fundamentals

-RichTextKit use native terminology as much as possible, but has a couple of custom name conventions that may require explanation.
+RichTextKit use native terminology as much as possible, but has some custom name conventions that may require explanation.

-For instance, a ``RichTextReader`` lets you access an ``RichTextReader/attributedString`` (or its alias ``RichTextReader/richText``) while a ``RichTextWriter`` lets you access a mutable ``RichTextWriter/mutableAttributedString`` (or its alias ``RichTextWriter/mutableRichText``) that can be modified.
+For instance, a ``RichTextReader`` lets you access an ``RichTextReader/attributedString`` (or its alias ``RichTextReader/richText``) while a ``RichTextWriter`` lets you access a mutable ``RichTextWriter/mutableAttributedString`` (or its alias ``RichTextWriter/mutableRichText``).

-These protocols are specialized by more specific ones, like the ``RichTextAttributeReader`` and ``RichTextAttributeWriter``, which let you read and write attributes from and to the current rich text.
+These protocols are specialized by more specific ones, like the ``RichTextAttributeReader`` and ``RichTextAttributeWriter``, which let you read and write attributes in a rich text value.

-All these reader and writer protocols are implemented by various types.
-For instance `NSAttributedString` implements many reader protocols, while `NSMutableAttributedString` implements many writer protocols.
+These reader and writer protocols are already implemented by various types.
+For instance ``Foundation/NSAttributedString`` implements many reader protocols, while ``Foundation/NSMutableAttributedString`` implements many writer protocols.

-When using RichTextKit in SwiftUI, you should however only have to care about the ``RichTextEditor``, the ``RichTextContext`` and the many different <doc:Views-Article> that simplify building a great rich text-based app.
+When using RichTextKit in SwiftUI, you should however mainly focus on the ``RichTextEditor``, the ``RichTextContext`` and all the various <doc:Views-Article> that simplify building a great rich text-based app.